1,700 private homes and office, retail spaces in new Jurong Lake District site

 The proposed integrated development will be progressively completed over the next 10 to 15 years.

-SINGAPORE: Land near the Jurong East MRT interchange was launched for tender on Thursday (Jun 22) for development to kickstart part of a new precinct in the Jurong Lake District.
+SINGAPORE: Land near the Jurong East MRT interchange was launched for tender on Thursday (Jun 22) for development to kickstart a new precinct in the Jurong Lake District.

 The 6.5ha white site, split into three plots of land, is to be sold to one master developer to plan a mix of office, private homes and other amenities.